A deeper look at our giving to youth and education programs

 In 2016, the Chick-fil-A Foundation donated approximately $1.5 million to FCA.
 The donation was used to fund sports camps for inner-city youth in various locations.
-Children who participate in the sports camps are not required to be members of FCA or sign any FCA pledge.
+Children and camp counselors who participate in the sports camps are not required to be members of FCA or sign any FCA pledge.

 In 2016, the Chick-fil-A Foundation donation of approximately $145,000 funded several programs, including camps for kids as well as the Angel Tree program in Atlanta.
 As a result, 11,000 needy children in the Atlanta area received gifts during the holiday season.

 Chick-fil-A and Junior Achievement USA share a belief in the boundless potential of young people.
 That’s why in 2016, the Chick-fil-A Foundation donated $650,000 to Junior Achievement of Georgia and Junior Achievement USA.
 The donations supported Junior Achievement facilities, camps and Discovery Center programs, which provide realistic exercises to teach financial literacy, like maintaining a budget and learning to operate a business.
 In addition to the corporate donation, Chick-fil-A local franchise Operators support more than 20 Junior Achievement facilities across the country.